 |Journal of Integer Sequences|

-Authors may want to suggest two or three names of possible referees.
+5. Authors may want to suggest two or three names of possible referees.
+(Do not suggest members of the editorial board.)

 We do not read e-mail every day.
-If you do not receive an acknowledgment from us within ten days, then we have not received your paper.
+If you do not receive an acknowledgment from us within fourteen days, then we have not received your paper.
+Please do not send any inquiries until at least 14 days have passed.
+In addition, during certain periods (e.g., start of school terms, August, late December to early January) there will likely be no processing of papers.

 Therefore, publishing a paper in JIS requires a higher standard of manuscript preparation than many other journals, which have a large editorial staff to fix problems.
 We ask that you read our style guide with care and make a real effort to make your paper conform.
 This also means that if you are not a native English speaker, you will want to find a native English speaker to proofread your paper.